 Including explicit statements regarding classroom and university policies and procedures can elevate your syllabus’ transparency and provide additional resources to learners.
-Below is a list of sample statements in alphabetical order based on the topic.
+Below is a list of sample statements.

 Face Covering and Social Distancing